Courses

 22-26 June 2026

-from 9.30 to 12.30 pm- from 2.30 to 4.30 pm CEST.
+From 9.30 to 12.30 pm- from 2.30 to 4.30 pm CEST.

 The course is designed for university students, postgraduates, Ph.D. candidates, professionals, UN personnel, and AI enthusiasts interested in exploring the intersection of AI, ethics, and human rights.